 Yeah, we really feared for our lives, and we thought even with the police that we might not make it out.

-They were throwing things on us, different fluid, we didn't know what it was.
+They were throwing things on us, different fluid.

-Uh, they were yelling threats to us, and they were pressing closer and closer.
+They were yelling threats to us, and they were pressing closer and closer.

-And I leaned into the policeman and I said, They know who I am because they were chanting my name.
+And I leaned into the policeman and I said, they know who I am because they were chanting my name.

-And I said, You've got to call for reinforcements.
+And I said, you've got to call for reinforcements.

 And he did.